Will Langford

-William Langford is a former Australian rules footballer who played for the Hawthorn Football Club in the Australian Football League (AFL).
+William Langford (born 3 July 1992) is a former Australian rules footballer who played for the Hawthorn Football Club in the Australian Football League (AFL).

 Early life

-Will was born in Sydney to mother Eleanor and father Chris, Hawthorn Team of the Century backman.
+Will Langford was born in Sydney to mother Eleanor and father Chris, Hawthorn Team of the Century backman.
 Chris had moved to Sydney late in his AFL career to pursue a career as an accountant, and it was there that his kids were raised.

 Will played his junior football for East Sydney Bulldogs before progressing to UNSW-ES Bulldogs senior football in the Sydney AFL whilst his progress was monitored by AFL recruiters.

 Touted as a father-son prospect Langford was instead recruited to the AFL's Hawthorn Football Club as a part of the AFL’s now defunct NSW Scholarship programme in the 2011 Rookie draft.

 AFL career

 Langford suffered chronic fatigue syndrome in his first year at the Hawks in 2011.
 After an impressive season in Box Hill in defence in 2012, he was shifted into the midfield and impressing early in the 2013 season, he was elevated to the senior list along with John Ceglar after Hawks players Ryan Schoenmakers and Matt Suckling were placed on the club's long term injury list. and played one senior game against the Western Bulldogs in round 17 at Launceston's Aurora Stadium.
 Langford continued his solid form with Box Hill throughout the 2013 season, culminating in playing in the club's second VFL Premiership against Geelong.